 My Sugars Ranking Chart

 I’ve done a little of the heavy lifting for you by creating a ranking system for sugars.
-If you haven’t yet, grab your free printable sugar guide and keep reading to find out how the ranking system works.

 Group A: These foods are your best bets.
 These foods are the total package because they give you fuel, vitamins, minerals and fiber.
 Beans, whole fruits, whole grains and lentils are great Group A examples that will keep you satiated and your blood sugar levels stable throughout the day.
 Fruit contains fructose, but nowhere near the concentration as processed candies and sweets.
 Plus, fruit has vital nutrients, cancer-fighting antioxidants and fiber, all of which promote a healthy you.
 The key is to enjoy fruit that’s naturally high in fiber, low in sugar and has a low glycemic index (GI—more on that in a sec).
 Reach for raspberries, strawberries, blackberries, blueberries, pears, citrus fruits, apples and plums.
 Limit the higher GI fruits like bananas, watermelon, cantaloupe, raisins, pineapple and mangoes (as well as fruit juices and fruit juice concentrates).